rantonels/rantonels.github.io/_posts/2017-05-05-critical-dimension.md

 I've tried really hard to squeeze an **easy** proof that is "rigorous" (doesn't use the crazy equation), but I have failed.
 I have come to believe the three vertices of the triangle are to be understood as translation in different languages of the same conceptual core, and that core is irreducible.
 So if two of the links in the chain are brought to a minimum complexity, the third has to eat it all up.

 All I could manage is the following **realization of proof 3.2**.
 This will bring the theoretical and string physics to the background and will concentrate on the mathematics, and will be as rigorous as possible on the mathematical side (while occasionally being slightly handwavy on the physics).
 It turns out quite longer than what you would call elementary, but I find it satisfying that it builds the number 24 piece by piece (as 2, times 3, times 4).
-If you care, here it is.
+Consider it a **letter of apology** for releasing \\(1+2+3+\ldots=-1/12\\) into the wild; if you care, here it is.

 # The proof